-Enable Data Log Backup:
+► Enable Data Log Backup:

 This feature allows backup of the data log on a USB drive.
-After a power outage, when the PRO3X reboots, if a USB stick with a valid command is found, the data log is automatically repopulated from the backup.
+When the PRO3X reboots, e.g because of a power outage, it will repopulate the data log from the backup on the USB Stick.